Search for car hire in Italy

 The Italian driving mentality

 Tailgating is fairly common so don’t get anxious if this happens to you.
-Don’t feel under pressure to speed up – they will pass as soon as the opportunity arises.
+Don’t feel under

 The city centre rules